natalieagus/ws2812b/README.md

 It also outputs `reset` flag, which is `1` when the writer is at the `RESET` state.
 When `reset == 1`, we change the `color` input to the writer so that it can display a fresh new set of value to to the LEDs.

-Finally, it outputs a helper bit `next_pixel` that will be `1` for exactly 1 FPGA clock cycle if we are currently sending the **last** FPGA clock cycle of the 24-bit color.
+Finally, it outputs two more helper bits:
+- `next_pixel` that will be `1` for exactly 1 FPGA clock cycle if we are currently sending the **last** FPGA clock cycle of the 24-bit color.
+- `done` that will be `1` for exactly 1 FPGA clock cycle if we are currently sending the **last** FPGA clock cycle of the 24-bit color of ALL pixels.